-You should also be aware that the $2,200 annual deductible can change in the years ahead.
+You should also be aware that the $2,490 annual deductible can change in the years ahead.
 The amount of the deductible is written into Social Security law.
-It can increase along with any increases in your Social Security Cost of Living.
+It can increase along with any increases in the increases in the Consumer Price Index (CPI-U).

-I have a couple videos that describe the benefits on Medicare supplement Plan F high deductible in detail if you want to learn more or see more examples.
+I have a couple videos that describe the benefits on high deductible Medicare Supplement Plans in detail if you want to learn more or see more examples.
 One of the videos is linked above and below, but the easiest way to find them all is to subscribe to my channel now.
 Just click the subscribe button below.
 That way you can find all my Medicare videos on my YouTube channel after you are done with this video.

 The Plan F-HD video uses Florida rates as an example.
 But that’s no big deal.
 Medicare supplement premiums in Florida are almost as expensive as New York and Connecticut.
 The intent is to help you fully understand Medigap Plan F-HD.

 I want to add one more important piece of information.

 While the benefits offered by ALL Medicare supplement Plan F-high deductibles plans are exactly the same, exactly; the prices are not.
 Don’t just pick any Plan G-HD.
 Some companies charge twice the amount you should pay for the exact same benefit.

 Obviously, because I am an independent Medicare insurance broker I can get you the best price with an A+ rated company.
 Just use the Contact Us link below or above to get in touch with me.
 So, as a resident of New York, your Medicare supplement strategy is different than with any other state but very simple.
 Go with the low cost of a Medicare supplement Plan F high deductible to keep your premiums down.